vanderhoop/backbone.primer/README.md

 ### Creating a view's container element

 All Backbone Views are attached to a *container element*, or a main HTML document element into which all nested display and behavior is allocated.
 A common approach while getting started is to bind your major views onto pre-defined elements within your HTML Document Object Model (hereforth referred to as the "DOM").
+For example:

 	<ul id="muppets-list"></ul>